 Based on guidelines and protocols for Summer Overnight Camp 2021 will include the following:

 - Per CDC guidelines we recommend that campers and their families who are not vaccinated engage in a 2-week prearrival quarantine.
 This means that you should practice social distancing, mask-wearing when not at home, avoid unnecessary travel, and refrain from indoor social gatherings with people outside of your household.

-- All campers will be required to have a negative test 72 hours prior to the start of the camp session, the results of which must be brought to camp for check-in.
-THis can be either a PCR or Antigen test but cannot be a at home test kit.
+- All campers will be required to have a negative test within 72 hours prior to the start of the camp session, the results of which must be brought to camp for check-in.
+This can be either a PCR or Antigen test but cannot be a at home test kit.
 If your child is vaccinated, you can bring proof of vaccination in lieu of a test.
-If you child is attending multiple sessions and ARE NOT staying for holdover then we will conduct a rapid Covid test after you return.
+If you child is attending multiple sessions and ARE NOT staying for holdover then we will conduct a test within 5 days of returning to camp.
 We recommend that campers staying longer than 2 weeks do stay for holdover.
 To add holdover please contact our office at 860.379.2782.

 - In addition, we will be performing a PCR test at camp during the first week of the session, staff will also be tested on a weekly basis if they are not vaccinated.

 - At check in you’ll be asked to confirm the answers to our health screening questions.
 The questions are related to travel, symptoms and contact with others.
 We recommend avoiding all unnecessary travel prior to attending camp.

 - We will be requiring families to ensure all paperwork and payments are submitted prior to arrival to limit interactions with others.
 In addition, we will ask parents not to enter the cabins during check in.

 - Firstly, and most importantly camp will remain the same fun, experience that it has been for the past 120 years.
 It will look different than in a normal year, but rest assured it will still be the Camp Jewell your camper has come to love!